-There’s a lightness about Breckland, A dryness and pallor to the soils that make it feel somehow different from the rest of Norfolk.
-It’s in the earth, the thin sand with it’s luggage of chalk and flint, the exhausted soldierly lines of Scots pine twisting away as you drive through the gentle roll and swell of the land.
+There’s a lightness about Breckland, a dryness and pallor to the landscape, which make it feel somehow different to the rest of Norfolk.
+It’s in the soil, the thin sand with its luggage of chalk and flint, carrying exhausted soldierly lines of Scots pine which twist away as you drive through the almost imperceptible roll and swell of the land.
 It’s been a hard job to cultivate here since man first put trowel to ground.
-A land far better suited to animal’ paring the stumped grass and those species of tree that thrive where root and fruit don’t fatten.
+A land far better suited to animals paring the stumped grass and heathers, and those species of tree that thrive where root hunt had, and fruit don’t fatten.

-There’s something reflective about the heat here in the summer months, more arid, like some small piece of Americana, prairie-like, or the edge of the Steppe; moss, and tight grass, birch and heathers in the arid wilder corners.
-It’s near the flint fields and you can see the shattered remnants of outcrops in the sands where the plough has passed before and gone.
-There are square edged flakes kicked up by rabbits on the warrens lying on the pale earth and close-cropped grass, where occasionally a flake glows at you, thin slivers and splinters showing pressure marks, hand-made four thousand years or more ago in these lands of hunting and trade.
+There’s something reflective about the heat here in the summer months, more arid, like some small scale piece of Americana – prairie-like, or the edge of the Steppe – moss, tight grass, birch and heathers in the wilder corners.
+It’s near the flint fields and you can see the shattered remnants of outcrops in the sands where the plough has passed before, repeated for decades, centuries, milennia.
+Sharp frosts flaking the broken edges in the slow cycles of freeze thaw.
+These are square edged flakes kicked-up by rabbits from the warrens laying in the pale earth under the close-cropped grass.
+Occasionally a flake glows at you, thin slivers and splinters that show pressure marks, hand-made, four thousand years or more ago in these lands of hunting and trade.

-East Wretham NWT is a lovely curiosity, a mixture of nature, memory and the ebb and flow of time which makes it feel as if it is constantly shifting in the thin surfaces we drift and live within.
-The warrens themselves are old, the landscape acned by Leporidae since the first century, a Roman taste for them brought them from Spain to farm.
+East Wretham NWT (Norfolk Wildlife Trust) is a lovely curiosity, a mixture of nature and memory, and a display of the ebb and flow of time in the constantly shifting thin surfaces we drift and live within.
+The warrens themselves are old, the landscape acned by Leporidae since the first century, a Roman taste for rabbit brought them from Spain across the empire to here to farm.
 And here their ancestors present a white scatter of tails as you walk over the broken surface of their ancestral home.
-In the skies the constant scratched drawl of the crows as they wheel around centred on a large roost in the trees.
+In the skies the constant scratching drawl of the crows as they wheel around, centred on a large roost in the trees.
 It would be easy if it were just this sense of nature moving on, but once you meet the woodland proper you start to see man’s incursions into the landscape more clearly than any of the other animals.

-The bomb dumps are slightly unreal, they could be anything were it not for the shapes in the bricks; a railway siding, a collapsed wastepile or a bronze age feature.
-But they are in fact placed to form a shelter from blast, somewhere to store things that go bang away from people who are destined to hit the button.
-There’s the usual frost-shattered piles of tile and brick, remains of walls and hefty piles and lumps of soil pushed up.
-The fusing sheds are stranger still, complete although in slow collapse, a huge berm pushed up around them, protect the contents from an outside threat during any raids and protecting the outside from the threat of the nasty lively stuff inside.
-I’ve reasonable reasons to believe these three huts with dividing walls of brick that doesn’t look solid enough to stop fireworks, were for fusing incendiaries, those particularly nasty little objects of death that are dropped not to shatter a military target, whatever that is, but to set fire to a locality in it’s entirety.
+The bomb dumps are slightly surreal, they could be anything were it not for the shapes in the bricks; a railway siding, a collapsed waste pile or a bronze age feature.
+But they are in fact placed to form a shelter from blast, somewhere to store things that go bang away from people who are destined to hit the button that makes them go bang.
+There are the usual frost-shattered piles of tile and brick, remains of walls and hefty piles and lumps of soil pushed up.
+The fusing sheds are stranger still, fairly complete – although in slow collapse, a huge berm pushed up around them, protect the contents from an outside threat during any raids and protecting the outside from the threat of the lively stuff inside.
+I’ve reasonable reasons to believe these three huts with dividing walls of brick that doesn’t look solid enough to stop fireworks, were for fusing incendiaries; particularly nasty little objects of death that are dropped not to shatter a military target, whatever that is, but to set fire to a locality in it’s entirety.
 And by locality I mean city, and by city I mean where the enemy lives, and but enemy I mean wives, children, the young and the sick, the off-duty, the injured and the infirm.
-I know it isn’t that clear cut, but the thought draws a shiver up from the groundwater up and chicken skins your neck and arms in the spring warmth and you get out of there.
+I know it isn’t that clear cut, but the thought draws a shiver up from the groundwater up, and even in the spring warmth, lifts the skin on your neck and arms, and you get out of there.

-The stands of Scot’s Pines are nice; sculpted melancholy, almost blue patterned plate china, seemingly oriental, the east in the east.
-A brief carpet of green and the tarmac changes to hidden concrete, and on the edge of the wood, here is the hard-standing, still vaguely solid under the spongy moss and grass, In front a sign warning of the danger of climbing the low fence into the training ground, the crackling bush-flame sound of live-fire not far away confirming how potentially stupid it would be to do anything but look over at the stretch of the airfield and it disappears off in a gentle curve and wonder whether the runway mats are still meshed into the grass.
-The dispersal I’m standing on is a panhandle, there are three here, all invisible under the burying carpet of the past 70 years, the 280 seasonal ebbs and flows, and in that jarring way that continuity drives things along, just sometimes it feels synchronous; there is another circle in the same field a few hundred feet away, but from a different age, glimpsed under the bowed heads of the pines and the dying light of the closing cloud; a double ring ditch of indeterminable age, cut in and piled up around what was a mere or a natural hollow, it sleeps by it’s younger cousins in the field.
+The stands of Scot’s Pines are nice; sculpted melancholy, almost blue patterned plate china, seemingly almost Asian, the east in the east.
+A brief carpet of green and the tarmac changes to hidden concrete, and on the edge of the wood, here is the hard-standing, still vaguely solid under the spongy moss and grass.
+There is a sign warning of the danger of climbing the low fence into the military training ground, and distant the crackling bush-flame sound of live-fire confirming how potentially stupid it would be to do anything but look over at the stretch of the airfield and it disappears off in a gentle curve and wonder whether the runway mats are still meshed into the grass.
+The dispersal I’m standing on is a panhandle, there are three here, all invisible under the carpet of the past 70 years of leaf-drop – the 280 seasonal ebbs and flows.
+And in that jarring way that continuity drives things along, so it feels sometimes seems almost synchronous; there is another circle in the same field a few hundred feet away, from a different age, glimpsed under the bowed heads of the pines and the dying light of the closing cloud; a double ring-ditch of indeterminable age, cut in and piled up around what was a mere or a natural hollow, it sleeps by it’s younger cousins in the field.

-The woodland is special, it lacks the density and silence you find in some planted stands of conifers, there is no dead space, immigrant rabbits and squirrels, nodding humans with twitcher’s lenses like mortars strung across shoulders, the crows and wildfowl.
+The woodland is special, it lacks the density and silence you find in some planted stands of conifers, there is no dead space – the immigrant rabbits and squirrels, nodding humans with twitcher’s lenses like mortars slung across shoulders crackle through the undergrowth, the crows, the wildfowl.
 The pathways leads back round along a track, through the string of meres, Langmere, Fenmere and Ringmere, Tolkein-esque names for gaps in the land surface, these natural soft circular hollows fill from the water table and drain back into it, no flow in, none out, glacial stillness of no known age.
-So close to Thompson and it’s pingos we could maybe assume they are vestiges of the ice, I don’t know.
-The last stretch is back through the centre of the warren, and the sun breaks through and lights the white warnings of the running rabbits as we close the circle.
+So close to Thompson and its pingos we could maybe assume they are vestiges of the ice, I don’t know.
+The last stretch is back through the centre of the warren, and the sun breaks through and lights the white warnings of the running rabbits and the circle closes.